 Senior Independent Project

-During the Spring Term, juniors select a Senior Independent Project topic — a personal interest to explore in-depth.
-Over the summer and throughout the fall term, each senior works on an independent project with a faculty member and a mentor — alumnus or friend of the school.
-With guidance from both the assigned faculty member and mentor, each senior explores their topic in great detail.
-The SIP consists of an oral presentation as well as a final presentation to the entire school using an alternative medium such as a chapel talk, newspaper article, or video.
-Part of the exercise is finding a creative way to share the findings with the community.
+For the Senior Independent Project (SIP), each senior at Trinity-Pawling identifies a topic of personal interest to explore in-depth.
+Throughout the Fall Term and Wintersession, each senior works on his independent project with guidance from a faculty advisor — exploring his chosen topic in great detail and creating a finished product that reflects his learning and engagement.
+The SIP consists of an oral presentation to a faculty panel, as well as a final presentation to the entire school using an alternative medium such as a chapel talk, newspaper article, or video.
+Part of the independent exercise is finding a creative way to share the findings with the community.

 How is it graded?